aphanotus/openEd/BI279.24S.Genetics/README.md

 - Klug W.S. et al. *Concepts of Genetics, 12th Edition*.
 2019.
 Pearson/Benjamin Cummings.
 Students are encouraged to purchase used copies of the textbook.
 Support cannot be provided­ for older or international editions of this text.

-Alternatively topics in the course are also covered by several titles from the free online publisher LibreTexts.
-Their textbooks are available for free in PDF format at https://bio.libretexts.org/Bookshelves/ and bound copies can also be ordered at a marginal cost.

-- Nickle T. and Barrette-Ng I. *Online Open Genetics*.
-2020.
-- Bergtrom, G. *Basic Cell and Molecular Biology*.
-2021.
-- Hardison, R. *Working with Molecular Genetics*.
-2020.

 Additional readings will be provided via Moodle.

 ### Participation